-Students may drop courses with no academic penalty if a request is made in writing (by email) by midnight of the Drop/Add date listed in the online calendar.
-Tuition for courses dropped by the Drop/Add date will be refunded at 85%, less the merchant's fee charged by any processing agent.
+Students may drop courses with no academic penalty if a request is made in writing (by email) by midnight of the Drop/Add date listed in the Academic Calendar.
+Tuition for courses dropped by the Drop/Add date will be refunded at 85%, less the fee charged by any payment processing agent.
 Refunds may be applied to the next term's tuition, if requested.
 Courses dropped after the Drop/Add date will not be refunded.